mess-nlesc/kunefe/README.md

 Kunefe is a Python package that helps users run Docker containers on HPC systems.
 It can:

-- convert an existing Docker image into a Apptainer image
+- convert an existing Docker image into an Apptainer image
 - generate scripts for batch jobs to run containerized images
 - submit jobs to HPC batch queues (SLURM)
 - connect to a remote host via SSH and run commands